 Catad_tema Respiratory diseases - articles

-Published in the journal:
+Published in the magazine:

 S. V. Yakovlev, Doctor of Medical Sciences, Professor

 MMA them.
-I.M.Sechenova, Moscow
+I. M. Sechenov, Moscow

-The problem of rational antibiotic therapy for respiratory tract infections does not lose its relevance at the present time.
-The presence of a large arsenal of antibacterial drugs, on the one hand, expands the possibilities of treating various infections, and on the other hand, it requires the clinician to be aware of the numerous antibiotics and their properties (spectrum of action, pharmacokinetics, side effects, etc.), the ability to navigate issues of microbiology, clinical pharmacology and other related disciplines.
+The problem of rational antibiotic therapy of respiratory tract infections does not lose its relevance at the present time.
+The presence of a large arsenal of antibacterial drugs, on the one hand, expands the possibilities of treating various infections, and on the other hand, it requires the clinician to be aware of numerous antibiotics and their properties (spectrum of action, pharmacokinetics, side effects, etc.), the ability to navigate in issues of microbiology, clinical pharmacology and other related disciplines.

 Tactical errors of antibiotic therapy

-1. Unjustified appointment of antibacterial agents
+1. Unreasonable appointment antibacterial agents

 An indication for the appointment of an antibacterial drug is a diagnosed or suspected bacterial infection.